Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Results and discussion

-Figs.~\ref{fig:details} plot the calculated absorption coefficient of $\text{ZrSiS}$ vs. energy for the incident field polarized along the $Ox$ (\ref{subfig:abs_Ex}) and $Oz$ (\ref{subfig:abs_Ez}) axes.
-The dashed and solid lines correspond, respectively, to the results obtained within the IP approximation and by solving the BSE.
-This figure indicates that the optical response depends on the polarization of the incident field, as well as that a significant excitonic activity takes place.
-The maximum absorption is achieved between 2.0 and 4.0~eV for $\bm E \parallel Ox$, that is, within the solar range, and at around 5.0~eV for $\bm E \parallel Oz$.
+Figures~\ref{fig:details} plot the calculated absorption coefficient of $\text{ZrSiS}$ vs. the photon energy for the incident field polarized along the $Ox$ and $Oz$ axes.
+In these figures, the dashed and solid lines correspond, respectively, to the results obtained within the IP approximation and by solving the BSE.
+Comparison between IP and BSE results indicate that a significant excitonic activity takes place, as well as that the optical response depends on the polarization of the incident field.
+The maximum absorption is achieved between 2.0~eV and 4.0~eV for $\bm E \parallel Ox$, that is, within the solar range, and at around 5.0~eV for $\bm E \parallel Oz$.
 Note that BSE yields a red shift of the absorption spectrum with respect to the IP results for $Ox$ polarization, but a blue shift for $\bm E \parallel Oz$.

-The electron-hole interactions result in the formation of a myriad of excitons for both orientations of the field, shown as vertical lines in Figs.~\ref{fig:details}.
-Most of these are ``dark'', that is, with virtually zero (here, below 10$^{-4}$) strengths, shown as short red vertical lines in Figs.~\ref{fig:details}.
-For both orientations, the first dark exciton forms at point 2 of Fig.~\ref{fig:gw_bands} between the topmost valence band and the bottommost conduction band (besides the corresponding degenerate states), and it is unbound.
-Dark excitons are responsible for the marked differences between the IP and BSE spectra below 1.0 and 2.0 eV for the $Ox$ and $Oz$ orientations, respectively.
-Indeed, the IP formalism predicts a finite absorption at $\omega \rightarrow 0$ \cite{Zhou-20}, which is in contradiction to the experimental evidence of high (virtually total) reflectivity, which is followed by an abrupt decrease at around 1~eV \cite{Schilling-17}.
-On the contrary, the BSE treatment yields a low absorption (and therefore a high reflectivity, see Supplement, Fig.~S1) below 1~eV, in good agreement with experiments.
+The electron-hole interactions result in the formation of a myriad of excitons for both orientations of the field, shown as vertical lines in Figs.~\ref{fig:details}\textit a and \ref{fig:details}\textit b.
+Most of these are dark, that is, with virtually zero strengths; in this work, excitons with strengths below 10$^{-4}$ are considered dark, and appear as short red vertical lines in Figs.~\ref{fig:details}.
+For both orientations, the first dark exciton forms along $\Gamma$-$M$ at point 2 of Fig.~\ref{fig:gw_bands} between the topmost valence band and the bottommost conduction band (besides the corresponding degenerate states, of course), and it is unbound.
+Dark excitons are responsible for the marked difference between the IP and BSE spectra at low energies, namely below 1.0 eV and 2.0 eV for the $Ox$ and $Oz$ orientations, respectively.
+Indeed, the IP formalism predicts a finite absorption at $\omega \rightarrow 0$ \cite{Zhou-20}, which is in contradiction of the experimental evidence of high reflectivity (virtually total) within that frequency range, which is followed by an abrupt decrease at around 1~eV \cite{Schilling-17}.
+On the contrary, the BSE formalism yield a low absorption (and therefore a high reflectivity) below 1~eV.
+Figure~\ref{fig:refl} plots the reflectivity of ZrSiS calculated for both orientations of the electric field, and shows that our theoretical values compare fairly well with the experimental ones [acquired for incidence on (001) surfaces] below 1~eV.